danlunt1976/UM_Bristol/CMIP7_fcg_GHG_CO2.md

 - N<sub>2</sub>O
 - various halogneated CFC/HFC species

 There are two problems when implementing all these forcings to HadCM3(L).
-Firstly, for a transient run, it will be accurate to input these forcings as annual mean year by year.
-In the umui panel, under `Model Selection`>`Atmosphere`>`Scientific Parameters and Sections`>`Spec of trace gases and sulphate loading`, choose `Gen 2-stream LW rad absorption by CFC12` for example, we can see there are 3 methods to define specification of CFC12 absorption, either exclude it, or include using a constant value or include using the complex method of specification.
+ - Firstly, for a transient run, it will be accurate to input these forcings as annual mean year by year.
+> In the umui panel, under `Model Selection`>`Atmosphere`>`Scientific Parameters and Sections`>`Spec of trace gases and sulphate loading`, choose `Gen 2-stream LW rad absorption by CFC12`.
+For example, we can see there are 3 methods to define specification of CFC12 absorption, either exclude it, or include using a constant value or include using the complex method of specification.
 We choose complex method.
 And then there come two method, either linear interpolation of exponential increase.
 The latter is useful when we want to explore e.g., 1% CO<sub>2</sub> scenario, the former is used here as we want to define several turning points and interpolate linearly (at most 50 years to define).
 As this is for test, we think it would be reasonable to define the time series every 30 years from 1850 to 2014 – the year 1850, 1880, 1910, 1940, 1970, 2000 and 2014.
-Secondly, there are so many CFC/HFC species (40 gases in CMIP6 if you'd like to know) which would not be "possible" to input one by one.
+ - Secondly, there are so many CFC/HFC species (40 gases in CMIP6 if you'd like to know) which would not be "possible" to input one by one.

 In addition to this, normally three equivalent concs are given, 'HFC-134a-eq','CFC-12-eq', and 'CFC-11-eq' which provide radiative efficiency weighted sums of a group of species, details could be found [here](https://docs.google.com/document/d/1pU9IiJvPJwRvIgVaSDdJ4O0Jeorv_2ekEtted34K9cA/edit?tab=t.0).

 Thus three options are given for modelers: